desertroad/local-solar/README.md

 # Local Solar

-This library was developed to calculate the position of the sun at a specific moment and the times of events such as sunrise and sunset on mobile devices.
+The library is to calculate the position of the sun at a specific moment and the times of events such as sunrise and sunset.

 Astronomical knowledge was referenced from Wikipedia and various websites.

+## Purpose
+Since this information can be easily calculated on mobile devices and is useful,

+I aimed to provide implementations in various programming languages, especially targeting mobile platforms.

-## Concept
+## Approach

-In the documents were referred to, explanations were based on time zones and calendar systems.

-However, location is represented solely by latitude and longitude, absolute points in time can be expressed using Unix timestamps.
-Time zones need only be considered when displaying time, and day of year can be substituted by the remainder when dividing the timestamp by an average Julian year.

-With this approach, I hoped for a simpler and more understandable implementation.

-Below, I briefly introduce cases where such an approach has been applied.

-### Equation of time

-$\pi \approx 3.14159$

-### Declination
+Many of the implementations I've researched take into account the Gregorian calendar system and the local time zone.

+However, the actual position of the Sun moves independently of these factors.

+Therefore, I aimed to create a simpler implementation that doesn't depend on these two systems.

 ## Implementations
 + [JVM (kotlin)](jvm)
 + dart : planned
 + swift : planned
++ python : planned

 ## License